codeigniter4/queue/docs/basic-usage.md

 });
 ```

-In the example above, we will send jobs to the `reports` and `emails` queue.
+In the example above, we will send jobs to the `reports` and `emails` queues.
 First, we will generate a report for given user with the `generate-report` job, after this, we will send an email with `email` job.
 The `email` job will be executed only if the `generate-report` job was successful.

+As with the `push()` method, calling the `chain()` method also returns a `QueuePushResult` object.

 ### Consuming the queue